We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 However, be aware that applying macadamia oil directly to the skin may clog pores and lead to breakouts of acne.

 Prolonged exposure to sunlight can damage the DNA in a person’s skin.
-Test tube studies suggest that applying vitamin E to the skin may protect against this damage.

 Many people use pure macadamia oil to strengthen and condition their hair.